nunit/nunit/BUILDING.md

 On all platforms, you will need to install [.NET 5.0 SDK](https://www.microsoft.com/net/download/windows) or newer.
 On Mac or Linux, you will need to install [Mono 5.2.0](https://www.mono-project.com/download/).
 Currently (as of 5.4.1), newer versions of Mono are broken and crash during the compile.

-A solution build places all of it's output in a common `bin` directory under the solution directory.
+A solution build places all of its output in a common `bin` directory under the solution directory.

 As the NUnit solution targets multiple frameworks, a single build will generate files for each targeted framework.
 For example, a debug build <sup>[2]</sup> produces the following directory structure: